NVE/RunoffTestData/README.md

 4) Load simulated runoff (here we only generate some toy data):

-Create appropriate methods for loading data from your model and add to file R/utils_data.R and update github repository.
+Create appropriate methods for loading data for your model and add to file R/utils_data.R and update this github repository.

 ```R
 q_sim <- q_obs